catchygit/openvino_notebooks/recipes/custom_ai_assistant/README.md

 ```shell
 python app.py --asr_model_dir path/to/asr_model --chat_model_dir path/to/chat_model
 ```
-Make sure to replace `path/to/asr_model` and `path/to/chat_model` with actual paths to your respective models.
+Replace `path/to/asr_model` and `path/to/chat_model` with actual paths to your respective models.
 Add `--public_interface` to make it publicly accessible.

 ### Accessing the Web Interface
-Upon successful execution of the script, Gradio will provide a local URL, typically `http://127.0.0.1:XXXX`, which you can open in your web browser to start interacting with the assistant.
+After running the script, Gradio will provide a local URL, typically `http://127.0.0.1:XXXX`, which you can open in your web browser to start interacting with the assistant.
 If you configured the application to be accessible publicly, Gradio will also provide a public URL.

 Trying Out the Application
 1. Navigate to the provided Gradio URL in your web browser.